 Loons - The intricately plumbed loons with their multiple melodic songs kept the Last Dance crew entertained throughout Canada.
 These normally solitary birds grouped together in the North Channel as Last Dance cruised out of Canada to return to the U.S. After spending the summer in pairs, raising their young, they join together for their flight south.
 Where do they winter?
 Some come to the Florida Panhandle.

-They are easy to miss since their winter plumage in not as showy as their summer outfits.
-From a distance it would be easy to mistake them for Cormorants or Anhingas.
+They are easy to miss since their winter plumage is not as showy as their summer outfits.
+From a distance, it would be easy to mistake them for Cormorants or Anhingas.
 One key to recognizing them is that they tend to be alone.

 Grebes, another diving bird that is a close cousin of the Loon, kept the crew entertained in Port St. Joe.
 These guys are amazing swimmers, but none were ever observed flying.